Luigi Giussani

-Luigi Giovanni Giussani (15 October 1922 – 22 February 2005) was an Italian Catholic priest, theologian, educator, public intellectual, and founder of the international Catholic movement Comunione e Liberazione.
-His beatification process was opened in 2012.
+Luigi Giovanni Giussani (15 October 1922 – 22 February 2005) was an Italian Catholic priest, theologian, educator, public intellectual, and founder of the international Catholic movement Communion and Liberation.
+His canonization process was opened in 2012.

 Biography

 Father Luigi Giussani with some of his students from the Berchet high school on a trip to the Portofino Lighthouse.

 Luigi Giussani was born on 15 October 1922 in Desio, near Milan, Italy.
 His father, Beniamino Giussani, was an artist and anarchist.
 His mother, Angelina Gelosa, worked in a textile factory and was a devout Catholic.

 On 2 October 1933, he entered the diocesan seminary of Saint Peter Martyr Seveso, where he attended the first four years of school.
 As part of his studies, he learned how to understand "secular" works of art (such as the poetry of Giacomo Leopardi, and the music of Ludwig van Beethoven) as expressing a sense of spirituality and as unconscious prophecies of Christ's incarnation.
 With his fellow seminarians, including Enrico Manfredini (later Bishop of Piacenza) and Giacomo Biffi (later Archbishop of Bologna), Giussani founded a study group and newsletter named Studium Christi.

 Giussani was ordained to the priesthood on 26 May 1945 at the young age of 22.
 His ordination had been accelerated by the authorities in the Milan archdiocese as they feared that his serious respiratory health problems (which would plague him his entire life) would lead to his death before becoming a priest.
 Following ordination, Giussani began teaching at the Venegono Seminary.
 His academic interests were Eastern Christian Theology and American Protestantism.

 In the early 1950s, he requested of his superiors to be allowed to leave seminary teaching to work in high schools.
 He was driven by a desire to bring the Christian experience to the school environment in response to the questions of young people living in a context that he perceived to be increasingly hostile to both the Christian faith and the Catholic Church.
 He perceived a need to help young people to discover that real faith was relevant to one's life.